 Academic Affairs officials would like to remind students and employees to exercise good judgment when venturing out.

-Faculty are also encouraged to notify their students in the event of an individual class cancellation, she added.
+Faculty are also encouraged to notify their students in the event of an individual class cancelation, she added.

 Elizabeth A. Dooley, associate provost for undergraduate academic affairs, urged students to email their instructors immediately if it becomes evident they cannot make it in for a final or a class.